microsoft/code-with-engineering-playbook/docs/design/design-reviews/trade-studies/template.md

 #### Accessibility

 **Accessibility is never optional**.
-Microsoft has made a public commitment to always produce accessible appliations.
+Microsoft has made a public commitment to always produce accessible applications.
 For more information visit the official [Microsoft accessibility site](https://www.microsoft.com/accessibility) and read the [Accessibility](../../../accessibility/README.md) page.

 Consider the following prompts when determining application accessibility requirements: